7RU7H/Archive/Digitial-Forensics/Digital-Forensics.md

 - Order of Volatility - Digital evidence is often volatile - if not captured maybe lost -  preserve RAM
 - Timeline Creation - Event timelines are required for efficient and accurate analysis

+Dirty Wordlists
+- Notetaking while investigating to avoid:
+	- Recursive rabbit hole when dealing with [[Persistence]] mechanisms regardless of OS.
+	- Missing Cleanup

 #### Tools

 [[Kape]]